 The current construction schedule envisions the completion of all Primary Renovations projects by the end of Q1 of calendar year 2023.
-During the January 6, 2020 conference call, however, District staff stated that meeting the current schedule would require a monthly spend of \$24 million, and that the District is not currently spending anywhere near this amount.
+During a January 6, 2020 conference call that included Superintendent Runcie and his staff and contractors, Florida TaxWatch, and representatives from the Broward Workshop, District staff stated that meeting the current schedule would require a monthly spend of \$24 million, and that the District is not currently spending anywhere near this amount.
 Despite their best efforts, District staff confirmed that the best scenario would have all Primary Renovations projects completed by the end of calendar year 2023, an additional delay of nine months.

 A much longer delay was discussed at a February 11, 2020 workshop of the School Board.
-Hiring challenges (e.g., badging, difficulty of effort, harsh working conditions, and process complexities) have made some South Florida roofing companies reluctant to bid and work on SMART Program roofing projects.
+District staff hiring challenges (e.g., badging, difficulty of effort, harsh working conditions, and process complexities) have made some South Florida roofing companies reluctant to bid and work on SMART Program roofing projects.
 Whereas experienced roofing companies are completing the permit review process in as little as one to three months, the permit review process for newer roofing companies is taking up to six to nine months.